wp-plugins/code-snippets/readme.txt

 You can also contribute to the code at [GitHub](https://github.com/bungeshea/code-snippets).

 == Upgrade Notice ==

+= 1.5 =
+Improvements on the 'Manage Snippets' page and localization

 = 1.4 =
 Better code highlighting and improved multisite support